 This tutorial shows how to convert a CSV or Excel file with transactions, typically downloaded from your bank or you can create it by yourself, to QBO (Web Connect) format and import into Quickbooks desktop.
 We will use the CSV2QBO utility.
 IMPORTANT: CSV2QBO is now replaced with the Transactions app, which converts from more formats and converts to more formats.

-Click PC download, if you download for PC or for Mac, if you download for Mac.
-The utility is digitally signed and you can verify, that it is verified publisher ProperSoft Inc.
+Click PC download, if you download for PC or for Mac if you download for Mac.
+The utility is digitally signed and you can verify, that it is verified by publisher ProperSoft Inc.

 Open the CSV file, it has four transactions: three expenses and one deposit.

 Look at the file, by clicking on the 'Source Tab'.
 There is a 'Table View' tab, that shows the CSV file is a Table.